fbpx

 Balloon sinuplasty recovery

-The Balloon Sinuplasty procedure takes just minutes and patients are back to full speed without the need for recovery or pain medicine in hours.
-There is no packing or foreign material placed in the nose and never any bruising or swelling that accompanies traditional sinus surgery.
+The Balloon Sinuplasty procedure is quick, typically taking just minutes, and most patients return to normal activities without the need for extended recovery or pain medications.
+There is no packing or foreign material placed in the nose, and unlike traditional sinus surgery, there is no bruising or swelling.
+Most patients can return to work the very next day.

 Balloon Sinuplasty Vs. traditional sinus surgery

-In our state of the art office procedure room, we offer the best in comfort and safety.
-A board-certified anesthesiologist provides IV sedation similar to that used in a colonoscopy.
-The patient is not aware of the procedure, feels no pain, and has no recollection of the procedure.
-Because it is not general anesthesia, they also wake up quickly and don’t suffer from the usual side effects such as a sore throat or nausea.
-Most patients are able to be driven home within 15 minutes of the procedure.
+Our state-of-the-art office procedure room ensures the highest level of comfort and safety.
+A board-certified anesthesiologist administers IV sedation similar to what’s used during a colonoscopy.
+The patient remains unaware of the procedure, feels no pain, and has no memory of it afterward.
+Since no breathing tube is inserted, recovery is quicker, and patients avoid the usual side effects like sore throat or nausea.
+Most can be driven home just 15 minutes after the procedure.

 Read Blog Post: THE CAUSES AND TREATMENT OF EMPTY NOSE SYNDROME (ENS)